esvanoe/ElectronGPSTracker/README.md

 Type2 GPS Tracker is being re-written to take Particle out as the middle man and utilize httpclient.h to manage all the web traffic direct from the device to the listening translation server.

-Relies on both httpclient.h and AssetTracker.h libraries to. run.
+Relies on both httpclient.h and AssetTracker.h libraries to run.

 TODO: Finish uploading python server code, example webhook.